Baldarello/localization-pro/backend/guidelines.md

 # Project Maintenance Guide

 ## API Documentation
-The project includes comprehensive API documentation using Swagger/OpenAPI specification.
-The documentation is automatically generated and provides interactive testing capabilities.

 ### Accessing API Documentation
 Once the server is running, you can access the interactive API documentation at:
 ```